 Benefits of writing

-Writing helps you get you back to center.
+Writing helps get you back to center.
 You can't do that when emotions are running wild or being stuffed.
-Relationships get easier when you can handle difficult feelings and take care of yourself.
-Knowing your triggers can decrease everyday reactions because you know where your upset is coming from versus getting lost in all that emotion.
+Relationships get easier when you can handle feelings.
+Being aware of your feelings can decrease everyday reactions because you know where your upset is coming from versus getting lost in all that emotion.

 How does writing help you?
 Leave a comment!
 I'd love to hear from you.